 Ginkgo biloba, also known as Gingko, is a functional food which improves the availability of oxygen in the tissues [91].
 The leaves of Ginkgo have been reported to play a significant role in maintaining the blood flow and glucose level in the brain [92].
 Moreover, it also improves the mental functioning of the brain [93].
 Ascorbic acid, catechin, shikimic acid, lactone derivatives (ginkgolides) and isorhamnetin are some of the flavone glycosides, which are active scavengers of free radicals and are obtained from the extract of ginkgo leaves [94].
 Huang conducted a study to assess the effect of Gingko biloba extract on the liver of the aged rat.
 The result revealed that administration of Gingko biloba extract reduced the level of liver metalloproteinase as well as malondialdehyde, and improved the SOD activity to minimize the oxidative stress [95].
 Another study has revealed that the administration of Ginkgo biloba extract improves the cognitive function in aged female rats [96].
+Even clinical studies have been conducted to assess the effect of Gingko biloba extract in the treats the effect of Gingko biloba extract in the treats the effect of Gingko biloba extract improves the cognitive function in aged female rats [96].
 Even clinical studies have been conducted to assess the effect of Gingko biloba extract in the treatment of Alzheimer's disease and cognitive function.
-Extensive analysis has revealed that the consumption of Gingko biloba extract improves the cognitive function as a revealed that the consumption of Gingko biloba extract improves the cognitive stress [95].
+Extensive analysis has revealed that the consumption of Gingko biloba extract improves the cognitive function of Gingko biloba extract in the treatment [97].